jqiao6835/Qiaowo.github.io/index.md

 >🌿 I'm 18 and am attending Sheridan College.

->🌿 I am an INFP-T and my favourite colour is green.
+>🌿 I am an INFP-T and my favourite colour is green (obviously).

 >🌿 I am lethally addicted to Sky Children of the Light.😃